Goufalite/FlagAsCargoItem/README.md

 ## Known issues!

-* If you have an engineer trying to “construct” the flag, you’ll see a dull cylinder smashing explosively on the ground! => The 1.12 changelog says "Decreased a height error check from 0.2m to 0.1m, in order to support smaller parts, and preventing them to sink into the ground.".
+* If you have an engineer trying to "construct" the flag, you’ll see a dull cylinder smashing explosively on the ground! => The 1.12 changelog says *Decreased a height error check from 0.2m to 0.1m, in order to support smaller parts, and preventing them to sink into the ground.*.
 Although the flag is 0.7m this might be the cause.
 Sorry.

 ## Changelog
 ### 0.1.0.0